 In January 2001, the Company completed the acquisition of Kimo.com, a Taiwanese company, through the issuance of approximately 2.2 million shares of Yahoo!
 Common Stock for a total purchase price of \$135.7 million.
-The purchase price was allocated to the assets acquired, principally goodwill and other intangibles of \$128.9 million which are being amortized on a straight-line basis between two to four years, and liabilities assumed based on their estimated fair values at the date of acquisition.
-The Company is also obligated to make up to \$50 million in future payments contingent on the achievement of certain milestones by the acquired company.
+In August 2001, the purchase agreement was amended.
+The revised purchase price of \$150.7 million was allocated to the assets acquired, principally goodwill and other intangibles of \$147.0 million which are being amortized on a straight-line basis between two to four years, and liabilities assumed based on their estimated fair values at the date of acquisition.
+The Company is also obligated to make up to \$15 million in future payments contingent upon the achievement of certain milestones by the acquired company.
 Such payments will be capitalized as part of the purchase price if and when the milestones are attained.
 Results of operations for Kimo.com for periods prior to the acquisition were not material to the Company and accordingly, pro forma results of operations have not been presented.
-Results of operations for Kimo.com are included with those of the Company for periods subsequent to the acquisition date.
+Results of operations for Kimo.com are included with those of the Company for periods subsequent to January 2001.